AndrewJBateman/pean-stack-api-display/README.md

 # :zap: PEAN Full Stack API Display

 * PostgreSQL Express Angular Node (PEAN) full-stack app, integrates Angular frontend with Node.js backend.
-Show a collection of API data.
+Shows a collection of API data.

 *** Note: to open web links in a new window use: _ctrl+click on link_**